WHAT TO DO

 From there, stroll down Church Street and Meeting Street to visit some of Charleston's most iconic landmarks.
 There are no tall buildings in the Historic District, only church steeples punctuate the low skyline.
 Two of my favorites are St. Philip's Church and St. Michael's Church (of course).
 The graceful St. Philip's was rebuilt in 1838 after a fire burned down the original a few years earlier.
 St. Michael's is the city's oldest surviving church, where George Washington worshipped in 1791.
 At 186 feet, the steeple is Charleston's most famous.
 A short walk away on Church Street is the impressive Dock Street Theatre.
 This venue, a replica of a Georgian Playhouse, is hung with green velvet curtains and has wonderful woodwork giving it a New Orleans French Quarter feel.

 Continue walking to King Street, it is Charleston's main drag for shopping and dining.
 Most of the preserved storefronts look much like they have for the past few hundred years.
 This is where you'll find antique shops, fancy boutiques and chic chains.
 Start at Broad and King Streets and work your way north.
 If art is your thing head over to Gibbes Museum of Art on Meeting Street.
 Housed in a beautiful Beaux Arts building, it has a collection of 10,000 works, primarily American with a local connection.
 After some shopping and art appreciation, a great excuse to get off your feet is to experience a horse drawn carriage ride tour around town.
 There are a few companies to choose from and I went with Palmetto Carriage Works.
 They are the oldest carriage tour company in Charleston and along with having some great old fashioned carriages, they provide a knowledgeable narrated history lesson.
-There are 3 different routes which are determined by a city lottery type drawing prior to departure.
+There are three different routes which are determined by a city lottery type drawing prior to departure.
 Whichever route you draw, all slowly klip klop past the many spectacular antebellum mansions.
-Some of my personal favorites are The Calhoun Mansion, Joseph Manigault House, Edmondston Alston House, Nathaniel Russell House and Aiken Rhett House up on Elizabeth Street.
+Some of my favorites are The Calhoun Mansion, Joseph Manigault House, Edmondston Alston House, Nathaniel Russell House and Aiken Rhett House up on Elizabeth Street.
 After the carriage ride, I would recommend taking a guided tour of some of the mansions, especially Aiken Rhett and Nathaniel Russell House (be sure to purchase the combo ticket for both houses).
 The Aiken Rhett House, unaltered since 1858, has been preserved rather than restored meaning visitors can see its original wallpaper and furnishings.
 Out back, the kitchen and work yard are much as they were when the original occupants lived there, making it the most intact mansion to showcase life in antebellum Charleston.
 The Nathaniel Russell House was built in 1808 and its grand beauty and elegance was quite impressive.
-In addition to the famous free flying staircase that spirals up 3 stories, the ornate interior is distinguished by fine works of art and old world furniture.
+In addition to the famous free flying staircase that spirals up three stories, the ornate interior is distinguished by fine works of art and old world furniture.

 Next, head towards Waterfront Park and be sure to check out one of the most famous architectural landmarks in Charleston just nearby.
 Rainbow Row is a line of 18th century commercial buildings built to service the bustling wharfs and docks of the port of Charleston.
 They are named for their Colonial Caribbean color scheme.
 At Waterfront Park, read the history markers, stroll along the waterside path or just relax in the gardens overlooking Charleston Harbor.
 The park has two large fountains, the Vendue and the much acclaimed Pineapple Fountain.
 From there, wander down East Bay Street to the Battery and White Point Gardens.
 The Battery is located at the southernmost tip of the Charleston Peninsula and together with White Point Gardens, they are the landmarks that help to define Charleston.
 Be sure to walk the park to indulge in the 18th century cannons, historical statues, picturesque gazebo and a perfect view of Fort Sumter in the harbor.